jacubero/VBF/Sphinx/source/faq.rst

 Who is behind this project?
 ============================

 At this moment, Jose Antonio Alvarez is the only person who is contributing to develop this code.
-If you are interested in contributing to it, please send a comment on http://jacubero.wix.com/vbflibrary#!contact/c17jp
+If you are interested in contributing to it, please send a comment to the email: vbflibrary@gmail.com

 Why is VBF free/open source?
 ============================